• Europes biggest bike selection

 Arm down Palm back: "Slow down".
 Can be used by all, but especially by those in the pull.

-A small wave of the right elbow: "Switch".
+A small wave of the right elbow: "Switch."
 This gesture is used only by riders in the pull when they want to be detached.
-A look to the left and right to make sure that it is a good and safe moment for a change is required before the first riders drop back a little and the second riders in line move to the front.
+Before the first riders drop back a little and the second riders in line move to the front, they must look to the left and right to make sure that it is a good and safe moment for a change.

 Arm pointing down, wiping hand movement from left to right with palm towards the front: "Rails".

 Hitting the buttocks twice on the right or signaling with the hand to stand up: "Cradle step".
-The rider will stand up in the saddle, which affects the air resistance of the cyclists behind him/her.
+The rider will stand up in the saddle, affecting the cyclists' air resistance behind him/her.

 from left to right: caution, turn (right), obstacle ahead